zzell/ke/readme.md

 Defines an interface that allows to create different implementations of object (interface) without exposing the creation logic to client.

+(Is there any particular reason to use that "Factory" interface with "Create" and empty structs?
+Constructors would make the job done pretty well.)

 ![img](https://refactoring.guru/images/patterns/diagrams/factory-method/structure.png)

 ```go